De-Morgan/observe_internet_connectivity/README.md

       child: ChildWidget(),
     );
    ```
-  This returns the `OnlineWidget` when the user has internet connection and returns the `OfflineWidget` widget when the user is disconnected
+  This returns the `OnlineWidget` when the user has an internet connection and returns the `OfflineWidget` widget when the user is disconnected

  ![](https://raw.githubusercontent.com/De-Morgan/observe_internet_connectivity/master/demo/Builder.gif)